YamamotoDesu/SwiftUI-Ads-POC/SwiftUI-Ads-POC/README.md

 ## Implementation Details

-- Banner ads are implemented using `BannerAdView`
+- Interstitial ads are implemented using `InterstitialAdView` and `InterstitialAdManager`
 - Ads are initialized in `SwiftUI_Ads_POCApp`
-- Banner ad is displayed at the bottom of the main content view
+- Interstitial ads are shown when the user taps the "Show Interstitial Ad" button

 ## Testing